 Soft Shell Roof Top Tents

-- More floor area: Because they fold out from the footprint on your roof, these tents often have more floor area when deployed, and can sleep more people.
+A soft shell model typically allows more living space, and can accommodate more people.
+Because they fold out from the footprint on your roof, these tents often have more floor area when deployed, and can sleep more people.
 If you have a family of four, this can be a critical pro.

 When deployed, there is space underneath the extended tent which can provide shade and protection.
 The caveat is that if you have a smaller car, this becomes a con — the space becomes unusable and it makes it harder to get in your car if you need anything.

 Most soft shell roof top tents are tall and blocky when closed, which affects gas mileage, road noise, and overall appearance on top of your car much more than a hard shell roof top tent.

-- Not waterproof: A soft shell roof top tent is made from fabric, meaning it’s not as waterproof as a Roofnest, which is made from plastic and/or fiberglass.
+A soft shell roof top tent is made from fabric, meaning it’s not as waterproof as a Roofnest, which is made from plastic and/or fiberglass.

 Soft shell roof top tents have fabric and poles, leading to inevitable flapping in the wind despite best efforts to secure everything.

 Hard Shell Roof Top Tents

-- Easy setup: There’s room inside your Roofnest to store your sleeping bags while the tent is closed.
+Plus, there’s room inside your Roofnest to store your sleeping bags while the tent is closed.

-- Speedy setup: Our roof top tents less than 30 seconds to set up.
-You read that right.
-Just unlatch the Roofnest’s buckles and push up, and you’re done.
 Closing the tent only requires a bit more effort — you pull each side down and stuff the tent material between the shells, latch the buckles, and away you go.

-- Complete comfort: While some soft shell roof top tents have mattresses as thick as Roofnest’s 3-inch mattress, most don’t because the mattress has to fold over on itself to close the tent.
+While some soft shell roof top tents have mattresses as thick as Roofnest’s 3-inch mattress, most don’t because the mattress has to fold over on itself to close the tent.
 That’s a big deal if you like sleeping in a comfortable tent…and who doesn’t?

 This is the main advantage that soft shell roof top tents have over hard shell roof top tents like the Roofnest.
 If you’re by yourself, with a friend, or with your partner and a small child, a Roofnest will be the perfect size for your camping party.

-It’s no secret that the pros are pretty stacked for hard shell roof top tents — better waterproofing, more comfort, and quicker and easier setup aren’t qualities that many campers want to compromise in their tent.
+But it’s no secret that the pros are pretty stacked for hard shell roof top tents — better waterproofing, more comfort, and quicker and easier setup aren’t qualities that many campers want to compromise in their tent.